Solar Energy Pros and Cons

 As the solar energy industry continues to grow and offer more nationwide services, most solar energy companies service a particular geographic region or even just one state.
 So, if you live outside solar energy companies' coverage area, you could have difficulty finding solar options near you.

-A solar system requires a decent amount of space to install the equipment and have everything run smoothly, so solar panels might be inconvenient in inner cities and other areas with limited space.
+A solar system requires a decent amount of space to install the equipment and have everything run smoothly, so solar panels might be inconvenient in areas with limited space.
 About 100 square feet of roof space is required for every 1 kW of conventional solar panels.
 If you have limited space or a small roof, you might not have the space for all the solar panels needed to power your entire house.

 Should I install solar panels?